techqueria/website/content/english/join/_index.md

 ---
-title: "Request an Invite"
-description: "Request an invitation to Techqueria's Slack community. 🌮"
+title: "Join Us"
+description: "Sign up and become a member of Techqueria's community."
 image: "/assets/img/communities/slack/join-to-slack.jpg"
 noTimeEstimate: true
 hideImage: true
 toc: true
+sitemap: true
+url: /join/
 aliases:
+  - /become-a-member/
+  - /communities/slack/join-slack/
+  - /email-newsletter/
+  - /join-slack/
+  - /join/
+  - /newsletter/
   - /slack/join/
-  - /join-slack/
-  - /communities/slack/join-slack/
+  - /subscribe/
 ---

+## Member Benefits

+- Access to our online Slack community where you can network with thousands of other Latinx in Tech
+- Subscription to our monthly email newsletter with org updates, events, event discounts, job postings and more
+- (Future) Access to our member only portal with a dedicated job board & career resources

 ## Aftermath

 Anyone who signs up will also be subscribed to our mailing list which you can opt out of at any time.

-You should get an invite within 2 weeks.

-If you don't get an invite by then, please [contact us](/contact).
+If you don't get an invite within 2 weeks, please [contact us](/contact) and let us know so we can check why you haven't received an invite yet.

 ## Best Practices